 - Here’s another yummy caramel chocolate slice!
 Make these classic 7 layer bars (magic bars!) with sweetened condensed milk and whatever odds and ends you have in your pantry.

-- Chocolate peanut butter cheerio bars are so easy to make with just 5 simple ingredients and no, they’re not just for kids!
+- Chocolate peanut butter cheerio bars or, if you prefer, peanut butter cornflake bars, are so easy to make with just 5 simple ingredients and no, they’re not just for kids!

 IF YOU MAKE THIS RECIPE, LET ME KNOW HOW YOU GET ON BY LEAVING A COMMENT AND RATING BELOW… AND DON’T FORGET TO SIGN UP TO RECEIVE ALL MY NEW RECIPES BY EMAIL!